M365 Web Checkout Redesign

 Unlike the multi-step approach, the single-page checkout presents all necessary information on one scrollable page.
 Users move through the flow vertically, completing one section at a time.

-This progressive disclosure keeps the experience clean and focused, helping users see their next steps.
+As each active card is completed, it collapses into a summary view, helps reduce the clutter and keeps the experience focused.
 By minimizing visual distractions and consolidating information, this design aims to improve clarity, reduce cognitive load, and give users a greater sense of control throughout the checkout process.

-Redesign 3 - Single Step Checkout
+Redesign 3: Single Step Checkout

-This is the simplest of the 3 flows I explored.
-It condenses the experience into a focused layout, placing the order summary and add-ons in a fixed left panel, while the right panel collects payment information.
+This is the simplest flow I explored.
+It condenses the experience into one focused layout, placing the order summary and add-ons in the fixed left pane, while the right pane collects payment information.
 Once the user completes their payment details, the checkout process is finished.

 Conclusion